Did Models Learn Sufficiently? Attribution-Guided Training via Subset-Selected Counterfactual Augmentation: Introduction

 Some recent studies attempt to address this problem from an attribution perspective~\cite{10.1145/3644073}.
-Xiao \textit{et al.}~\cite{xiao2023masked} use CAM-based~\cite{zhou2016cvpr} masking and knowledge distillation to improve the generalization of models on out-of-distribution samples, and Chen \textit{et al.}~\cite{chen2025generalized} build on Grad-CAM~\cite{selvaraju2017grad} to enhance few-shot object detection.
-However, gradient-based explanations are known to be only weakly faithful~\cite{chen2025interpreting}, so the attributions they provide during training often fail to accurately capture the true decision rationale of the model, which limits the effectiveness of these methods.
-In contrast, recent subset-selection-based attribution techniques~\cite{chen2024less,chen2025interpreting,chen2025moreefficientblackboxattribution} can offer highly faithful explanations that precisely reveal the regions responsible for the model’s predictions, including those that lead to erroneous decisions driven by short-cut features.
-Yet these methods are typically used only for post-hoc analysis and lack a feedback mechanism to feed the identified issues back into training in order to correct the model.
+Xiao \textit{et al.}~\cite{xiao2023masked} use CAM-based~\cite{zhou2016cvpr} masking and knowledge distillation to improve the generalization of models on out-of-distribution(OOD) samples, and Chen \textit{et al.}~\cite{chen2025generalized} build on Grad-CAM~\cite{selvaraju2017grad} to enhance few-shot object detection.
+However, gradient-based explanations are known to be only weakly faithful~\cite{chen2025interpreting}; thus, the attributions used during training may fail to capture the model’s actual decision rationale, limiting the effectiveness of these methods.
+In contrast, recent subset-selection-based attribution techniques~\cite{chen2024less,chen2025interpreting,chen2025moreefficientblackboxattribution,chen2026mllms} provide more faithful explanations by identifying compact regions that are responsible for model predictions, including those associated with erroneous decisions driven by shortcut features.
+Yet these methods are typically used only for post-hoc analysis and lack a feedback mechanism to correct the model during training.